Updated on 2025-09-02 GMT+08:00

 To connect to Redis with SSL encryption, use redis-cli 6.x or later.

-Connecting to Redis on redis-cli (Windows)
+Accessing Redis on a redis-cli Client (Windows)

 Click here to download the Redis client installation package for Windows.
 Decompress the package in any directory, open the CLI tool cmd.exe, and go to the directory.
 Then, run the following command to access the DCS Redis instance: